-2 Note that the Final EIS analyzed near-term conditions in 2014, in contrast to the current analysis, which defined near-term conditions as 2016.
-3 Note that the Final EIS analyzed least term conditions in 2020, is a structure of the struct
+&lt;sup>2 Note that the Final EIS analyzed near-term conditions in 2014, in contrast to the current analysis, which defined near-term conditions as 2016.
+Note that the Final EIS analyzed loss term and there is 2020 is a start to the current analysis.

-3 Note that the Final EIS analyzed long-term conditions in 2030, in contrast to the current analysis, which defined long-term conditions as 2035.
+&lt;sup>3 Note that the Final EIS analyzed long-term conditions in 2030, in contrast to the current analysis, which defined long-term conditions as 2035.